gfriesen98/config-repo/arch-notes.md

 2. add user
 	- `useradd -m -G wheel [myusername]`
 	- `passwd [myusername]`
-3. add user to sudoers (replace nvim with any editor)
+3. add user to sudoers (replace nvim with any other editor you installed)
 	- `EDITOR=nvim visudo`
-	- scroll to where root user permissions are set:
+	- scroll to where root user permissions are set, and add:
 		- `[myusername]   ALL=(ALL:ALL) ALL`
 4. set up sshd
-	- configure sshd config if configuring keypair auth: /etc/ssh/sshd_config
+	- configure sshd config if configuring keypair auth in `/etc/ssh/sshd_config`
-5. `systemctl enable --now sshd.service`
+5. run `sudo ystemctl enable --now sshd.service`
 6. install `paru` (aur helper)
 	- `git clone https://aur.archlinx.org/paru.git`
 	- `cd paru && makepkg -si`
-		- on vm's with 4gb/lower ram, it sometimes struggles to compile
+		- on vm's with 4gb/lower ram, it sometimes struggles to compile (?)

 # GUI (if not using archinstall desktop variant)